colbytanderson/JES-TS-0/documentation/docs/servers/setup.md

 # Servers Setup

-The following are the set of infrastructures that the Veniqa platform needs to run.
+The following are the set of infrastructures that the jesEcom platform needs to run.
 You will need them set up before you hop to configuring the server.
 We hate this part too :/ but trust us, this is a small price to pay compared to spending months to build the platform from the ground up.

 * 1 MongoDB Database
     * Recommended: Try out mLab or MongoAtlas since they give out free sandboxes for up to 500MB storage which is more than enough for your prototyping